lyniguez/SQL-Example-Work/README.md

 	order by s.store_id;
 ```

 * 7h.
-List the top five genres in gross revenue in descending order. (**Hint**: you may need to use the following tables: category, film_category, inventory, payment, and rental.)
+List the top five genres in gross revenue in descending order.

 ```
 	select c.name as 'Film', sum(p.amount) as 'Gross Revenue'